anhem/test-populator/README.md

 other strategies first)

 Use a no-arguments/default constructor to instantiate and then use reflection to populate all the fields.
-Applied to classes that only have a no-arguments/default constructor.
+Applied to classes that have a no-arguments/default constructor.

 ##### BUILDER